Go Back Up

 Does medical debt affect your credit score?

-About 92% of Americans have some form of health coverage.
-But that doesn’t mean they don’t have medical bills1.
-Even if your health plan has a low deductible and few copayments, your insurance provider will likely only pay a portion of your healthcare costs, leaving you to cover the rest.
-If you don’t pay your bills in a certain amount of time, they may end up at a collections agency.
-From there, they can accumulate into staggering medical debt.
+Almost 92% of Americans have some form of health coverage1.
+But that doesn’t mean they don’t have medical bills.
+Even if your health plan has a low deductible and minimal copayments, your insurance company will likely only pay a portion of your healthcare costs, leaving you to cover the rest.
+If you don’t pay your bills in a certain amount of time, they may end up at a medical debt collections agency.
+From there, they can grow into staggering medical debt.

-Fifteen million consumers have $49 billion in overdue medical bills in the U.S. credit reporting system due to high healthcare costs, billing errors, lack of insurance, and other reasons2.
+According to the federal Consumer Financial Protection Bureau, 15 million consumers have a combined $49 billion in overdue medical bills in the U.S. credit reporting system.
+This is primarily due to high healthcare costs, billing errors, lack of medical insurance, and other reasons2.
 Because of the outstanding amount, debt collectors contact individuals about medical bills more than any other type of debt.

-While the federal government has introduced measures to reduce medical debt for millions of U.S. families, such as passing the No Surprises Act, Americans still want to know if it impacts their credit score.
+The federal government has implemented measures to reduce medical debt for millions of U.S. families, such as passing the No Surprises Act.
+But many Americans still want to know if it impacts their credit scores.
 In this article, we’ll explain how medical debt affects your credit score and how you can avoid having medical debt impact your credit report.

 Get our free infographic to find out the average cost of a hospital stay.